chef-boneyard/chef-web-docs-2016/step_knife/step_knife_cookbook_show_cookbook_version.rst

 ..
 This is an included how-to.

-To only view data about "templates", enter:
+To only view data about templates, enter:

 .. code-block:: bash